rfmeng/rfmeng.github.io/markdown/CFA I - Ethical and Professional Standards.md

 <h5>II(A) Material nonpublic information</h5>
 <!--  -->
-material nonpublic information: reliable source, clearly material impact and non-public Mosaic theory: public material and nonpublic nonmaterial when proprietary trading activity, market maker best not to stop but remain passive to market, and record document for risk-arbitrage trading
+material nonpublic information: reliable source, clearly material impact and non-public Mosaic theory: public material and nonpublic nonmaterial information could be used for proprietary trading activity:
+* market maker: best not to stop but remain passive to market
+* risk-arbitrage trading: best to stop; if not stop, record document for

 <h5>II(B) Market manipulation</h5>
 <!--  -->